YasinAflatoon/Java/notes/Intro.md

 Java is a programming language, created in 1995 and it's currently owned by Oracle.

-Java is used in many diffrent fields like:
+Java is used in many different fields like:

 * Mobile Applications (Android)
 * Desktop and web Applications